dimagi/commcare-hq/docs/overview/architecture.rst

 Kafka_ is a distributed streaming platform used for building real-time data pipelines and streaming apps.
 It is horizontally scalable, fault-tolerant, fast, and runs in production in thousands of companies.
-It is used in CommCare to create asynchronous feeds that power our ETL and reporting pipelines.
+It is used in CommCare to create asynchronous feeds that power our change processors (pillows) as part of the reporting pipeline.

 .. _Kafka: https://kafka.apache.org/